rbonfichi/monte-carlo-gmp-pharma/docs/index.md

     Key literature and resources for further reading.

 11. [Chapter 11 – Glossary](chapters/chapter11_glossary.md)
-    Glossary of key terms and concepts
+    Definitions of key terms (random numbers, random variates, transfer equations, etc.),
+    with both technical and applied meanings for clarity in GMP applications.

 ---